hubblec4/Matroska-Chapters-Specs/notes.md

 `middle.mkv`| `a77b3598941cb803eac0fcdafe44fac9` | `71000c23cd31099853fbc94dd984a5dd` | `6c92285fa6d3e827b198d120ea3ac674`
 `end.mkv`   | `6c92285fa6d3e827b198d120ea3ac674` | `a77b3598941cb803eac0fcdafe44fac9` | n/a

 As an example where the `NextUID Element` is used only.
-All three files

 file name   | `SegmentUID`                       | `PrevUID`                          | `NextUID`
 :-----------|:-----------------------------------|:-----------------------------------|:---------